Ruff Fellow Program

 Second Row: Lauren Sharrock, Charles Coughlin, Gregory Cumming, Jacob Narva, Patrick Corcoran, Daniel Mayer, David Rabe, Julia Maus, James Vietti, Matthew Lane, Daniel Snow

-First Row: Karen Hu, Robert Rich, Joshua Karpoff, Assistant Deputy Attorney General Sally Gere, Portia Roundtree, Attorney General Irvin B. Nathan, Argatonia Weatherington, Caliandra Lanza-Weil, Alicia Cullen
+First Row: Karen Hu, Robert Rich, Joshua Karpoff, Assistant Deputy Attorney General Elizabeth Sarah Gere, Portia Roundtree, Attorney General Irvin B. Nathan, Argatonia Weatherington, Caliandra Lanza-Weil, Alicia Cullen

 Not present: Ali Naini